aarontran/g309.2-0.6/Notes.md

 Monday 2016 February 1 -- catch up, image creation
 ==================================================

-This has been on the back-burner due to MP things, unfortunately.
+This has been on the back-burner due to MP things.
 Where did I leave off?
+(text below partially fleshed out on Mon Feb.
+08)

+## Recap of recent fit results

 Thurs Jan 20 -- reviewed fit results with Pat.
-* bkg subtraction -- could improve procedure. low priority.
+* bkg subtraction fits -- could improve procedure.
+Low priority.
-* sedov fit is worth an attempt
+  - fix error bars by manually adding new column to FITS file
+  - change binning procedure, so XSPEC generates correct errors
+  - try not binning and using C statistic
 * fit snr/bkg together (done)
-* better to use bounds if toying with fit parameters (of course noting if you are running up against bound walls)
+  - do document / show fits with Si/S frozen, then progressively thawing Si,S
+    and S,Si (in that order) to demonstrate that both elements likely need to be enhanced in abundance (w.r.t. other elements)
 * soft excess around 0.5-1 keV
-  * try freeing O, Ne (done, eh)
+  - try freeing O, Ne (done, eh)
-  * see if persists after fitting snr/bkg together (small effect)
+  - see if persists after fitting snr/bkg together (small effect)
+* sedov fit is worth an attempt, although slow
+* use bounds if toying with fit parameter ranges
-* run error commands
+* run error commands to assess uncertainties

 Tues Jan 26 -- again, quick touch of base on fit results.
+* fit with O,Ne free made a small difference (chi-squared 2800 -> 2700)
+  with O ~ 4, Ne ~ 0.6
+* combined snr+bkg fit and error runs -- did not check results w/ steppar yet

 Let's break and jump to image creation for a little bit.